MolecularAI/REINVENT4/contrib/reinvent_plugins/components/README.md

     * xlogp

 * LillyPAINS: uses tsubstructure from LillyMol to match input SMILES with PAINS patterns.
-Multiple matches are not handled specially at the moment.
-There are only 63 patterns available which is less than the RDKit PAINS filter has but the advantage is that this component provides scores for 12 different assays and 3 enrichnents rather than just a single yes/no score.
+Multiple matches are not handled at the moment.
+There are only 63 patterns available which is less than the RDKit PAINS filter has but the advantage is that this component provides scores for 12 different assays and 3 enrichments rather than just a single yes/no score.
 The only parameter is the assay name (one per endpoint).
     * Alpha
     * ELISA